Occurs when the ToolStripDropDown is opened.

 Assembly: System.Windows.Forms (in System.Windows.Forms.dll)

 When you create a ToolStripDropDown delegate, you identify the method that will handle the event.
 To associate the event with your event handler, add an instance of the delegate to the event.
 The event handler is called whenever the event occurs, unless you remove the delegate.
-For more information about event-handler delegates, see Events and Delegates.
+For more information about event-handler delegates, see Handling and Raising Events.

 To run the example code, paste it into a project that contains an instance of type ToolStripDropDown named ToolStripDropDown1.
 Then ensure that the event handler is associated with the event.